Skip to the content.

 Docker Desktop for Windows

-You should install Docker Desktop after you have successfully installed WSL2.
+Only install Docker Desktop after you have successfully installed WSL2.

 1. Go to this page and click “Docker Desktop for Windows”, then run the downloaded installer.

-3. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
+3. Follow the instructions in the installation wizard to authorize the installer and proceed with the installation.

 Reminders: